sjelms/bibtex-to-markdown/titles/@Kelly1951-kc.md

 ---

 > [!bibliography]
 > Kelly, Burnham.
-Unknown Year.
-“The Prefabrication of Houses -  A Study by the Albert Farwell Bemis Foundation of the Prefabrication Industry in the United States.” "[[The MIT Press]]". https://play.google.com/store/books/details?id=4lb-vQEACAAJ
+1951.
+“The Prefabrication of Houses: A Study by the Albert Farwell Bemis Foundation of the Prefabrication Industry in the United States.” [[The MIT Press]]. https://play.google.com/store/books/details?id=4lb-vQEACAAJ